Table of Contents

 Abstract

 Cancer is the leading cause of death in dogs, and 50 percent of dogs over the age of 10 develop cancer at some point.
-The most common cancers in dogs include lymphoma, mast cell tumors, osteosarcoma, mammary gland tumors, and melanoma, and many of these share marked similarities with their human counterparts.
+The most common cancers in dogs include lymphoma, mast cell tumors, osteosarcoma, mammary gland tumors, and melanoma, and many of them share marked similarities with their human counterparts.
 Although canines are afflicted with many of the same types of cancers as humans, the genetic basis behind these cancers are not as well understood.
-Thus, the aim of this study is to elucida [...]
+Thus, the aim of this study is to elucidat [...]

 TOP